enfurars/CPU-Scheduler/README.md

 # CPU-Scheduler
 Please first read the [description](https://github.com/enfurars/CPU-Scheduler/blob/main/Project-Description.pdf) first.

-## Manuals to Run the Project in Linux
+## Manuals to Run the Scheduler in Linux
+myShell can be started by running:
+- make
+- ./scheduler